tadeuszwojcik/win-notify/README.md

 ```

 ##### options

-Options from `winNotify.viaTileUpdates` apply here also:
+Options from [`winNotify.viaTileUpdate`](#winnotifyviatileupdatetemplatesdefinitions-optional-options) apply here as well, additionally you can specify following properties:
 * onactivated
 * ondismissed
 * onfailed